-This circuit is also required to read S.Bus remote control signals through the serial port or USB-to-TTY serial converter.
+This circuit is required for Raspberry Pi to read S.Bus remote control signals through the serial port or USB-to-TTY serial converter.
 It will also be required for many other flight controllers.

 - 1x NPN transistor (e.g. NPN S9014 TO92)